kagemiku/KSOM/README.md

 }
 ```

 3. Create matrix of model vector.
-In mane cases, we use input vecor at random to initialize matrix of model vector .
+In mane cases, we use input vecor at random to initialize matrix of model vector.

 3. Create instance of KSOM.
 KSOM's constructor requires the following values.

 | name | description |
 | ----- | ----- |
 | src | array of input vector |